tiagonmas/ConvertCurrencyToText/Readme.md

 Solution that converts currency to it's written description.

-It depends on [Humanizer](https://humanizr.net/) to converts the numbers to their descriptions, and then adds on top with the specifics of currency.
+It depends on [Humanizer](https://humanizr.net/) to converts the numbers to their descriptions, and then adds on top with the specifics of currency. implemented in .Net core as a console app.

 ## Usage